Chart Color Schemes

 Northmead has a typical household mix, with a lower-than-average median household size

 Family households account for 69.5% of all households, including 33.5% couples with children, 24.2% couples without children, and 10.7% single parent families.
-Non-family households constitute the remaining 30.5%, with lone person households at 27.5% and group households comprising 3.0% of the total.
+Non-family households make up the remaining 30.5%, with lone person households at 27.5% and group households comprising 3.0%.
 The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households